Smith & Wesson's M1076 Pistol

 The 1076 had a very short life span with the Bureau, less than five years.
 They now issue the Glock M23 in .40 S&W. This means that ex-FBI issue Model 1076s are relatively plentiful and affordable on the used gun market.

 The S&W 1076 pistol is of all stainless-steel construction and thus weather and sweat resistant.
-This pistol dispensed with the usual Walther type slide-mounted safety/decocking lever that S&W had been copying for years in favor of a frame-mounted decocker a la SIG-Sauer pistols.
-There is no manual safety to fumble for to interfere with a fast first shot, but the pistol's trigger is thus always live.
+This pistol dispensed with the usual Walther type slide-mounted safety/decocking lever in favor of a frame-mounted decocker a la SIG-Sauer pistols.
+There is no manual safety to interfere with a fast first shot, but the pistol's trigger is thus always live.

 It was produced with the then-latest CNC machinery.
 Metal injection molded (cast) parts included the sear and extractor, although the barrel, frame, and slide were all forgings.
 Weight is 40 ounces, barrel length is 4.25", the same as a Colt Commander, for (relative) comfort when concealed or seated in a vehicle.